borjaeg/SpaceAppMadrid/README.md

 This project is solving the Renewable Energy Explorer challenge for the 2013 NASA International Space Apps Challenge.

-Interactive Data visualization client for the selection of wealthy renewable resources areas.
+Interactive Data visualization and extraction system for the selection of wealthy renewable resources areas.
 The application allows to the user the estimation of potential amount of energy in a specific location.

 Renewable Energy FAQ